$3,100,000Pressure sore death

 Sexual Abuse

-Sexual abuse in nursing homes is very disturbing and often goes unreported or noticed.
+Sexual abuse in nursing homes is alarming and often goes unreported or noticed.
 This type of abuse can take many forms, including:

 • Sexual harassment